derb12/pybaselines/docs/algorithms/morphological.rst

 ------------

 `Morphological operations <https://en.wikipedia.org/wiki/Mathematical_morphology>`_
 include dilation, erosion, opening, and closing.
-Similar to the algorithms in :mod:`pybaselines.window`, morphological operators use moving windows and compute the maximum, minimum, or a combination of the two within each window.
+Morphological operators use moving windows and compute the maximum, minimum, or a combination of the two within each window.

 .. note::
    All morphological algorithms use a ``half_window`` parameter to define the size